mgrassotti/smart_ruby_test/README.md

 For the exact ruby version, please check the `.ruby-version` file.

+OPTIONAL: you can install the `simplecov` gem to produce a code coverage report while running the test suite.

 ## Launch the script
 After downloading the repository to your machine, run this command inside the code directory:
 ```